AnantAnu/Banking-System/README.md

-# Basic-Banking-System
+Basic-Banking-System

-A simple dynamic basic website that has the following specs.
+It is a silpme web application. which is used to transfer money between two users.

+Technology used:-

+Front-end--> HTML, CSS, JAVASCRIPT
+Back-end--> PHP
+Database-->Mysql

-    1. Start with creating data in the database for up to 10 customers.
+    1. It starts with creating 10 dummy users in the database.

-    2. Database options: Mysql, Mongo, Postgres, etc.
+    2. Database has two tables-

-    3. Customers table will have basic fields such as name, email, current balance, etc.

-    4. The transfers table will record all transfers that happened.
+          i.Details -> This contains the basic information about the user like id, name, cid, email, balance etc. ii.History -> This contains the details about transaction along with id, date and time, amount etc.

-    5. Flow: Home Page > View all Customers > Select and View one Customer >Transfer Money > Select customer to transfer to > View all Customers .
+    3. Flow of the Website: Home Page > View all Customers > Select and View one Customer >Transfer Money > Select customer to transfer to > View all Customers .

-    6. Only the transfer of money between multiple users.
+    4. Flow: Home Page > Available services > Add Customer >Transfer Money > view customer > History .

+    .